Islandora-Collaboration-Group/islandora-sample-objects/README.md

 # Islandora Sample Objects

+This sample set of objects and corresponding metadata has been organized by object types.
+You may ingest these objects into any Islandora installation.
-Sample set of objects and corresponding metadata.
-Examples are provided in raw and zipped formats, allowing for quicker bulk ingestion into Islandora.
+These objects are provided both in raw and zipped formats: raw enables you to view the files; the zipped version is typically how you would ingest into Islandora.

+Islandora contains Drupal modules called Islandora Solution Packs and they interact with file objects (like this set of samples) in the following manner:

+> Solution Packs present a starting point for users with particular types of data, such as books or audio files.
+A solution pack will allow users to ingest and edit a particular type of content, including derivatives and metadata.
+A solution pack also provides a default empty collection for users, configured for that type of content. [source](https://wiki.duraspace.org/display/ISLANDORA/Solution+Packs)

-## Content Models Provided
+## Content Models Provided (3 samples of each)

 * AUDIO
 * BASIC_IMAGE